kaiyang7766/VFTReader/README.md

 # Acknowledgement

+This project is jointly created by the previous intern [Luong-Minh-Quang](https://github.com/Luong-Minh-Quang/) and myself.
 All files within 'poppler-0.68.0_x86' and 'Tesseract-OCR' are external frameworks, and not the author's original work.